 - Honorable Mention, Computer-Human Interaction (CHI), 2007

-- 2022, forthcoming.
+- 2022.
 Online dating and psychosocial wellbeing: A social compensation perspective.
 Current Opinion in Psychology.

-- 2022, forthcoming.
+- 2022.
 Understanding mechanisms of media use for the social sharing of emotion: The role of media affordances and habitual media use.
 Journal of Media Psychology.

 - 2021.
 Computer-Mediated Communication in Adults with and without Moderate-Severe Traumatic Brain Injury: A Survey of Social Media Use.
-Under review at Journal of Medical Internet Research: Rehabilitation and Assistive Technologies, 8(3): e26586.
+Journal of Medical Internet Research: Rehabilitation and Assistive Technologies, 8(3): e26586.